 "America's Existentialist author Paul Bowles dies."
 Obituary from the BBC, 11/19/99.
 Also Paul Bowles obituaries in the Guardian and in the NY Times.

 "A Chronology of the Algerian War of Independence."
-Background and context.
 The Atlantic Monthly.

-A New York Times feature page on Paul Bowles which contains links to historical Times articles on The Sheltering Sky, reviewed by Tennessee Williams (1949); The Delicate Prey: And Other Stories (1950); Let It Come Down (1952); The Spider's House (1955); Their Heads Are Green and Their Hands Are Blue (1963); Without Stopping: An Autobiography (1972); and additional reviews and articles about Paul Bowles [requires registration and intrusive software add-ons].
+A New York Times feature page on Paul Bowles which contains links to historical Times articles on The Sheltering Sky, reviewed by Tennessee Williams (1949); The Delicate Prey: And Other Stories (1950); Let It Come Down (1952); The Spider's House (1955); Their Heads Are Green and Their Hands Are Blue (1963); Without Stopping: An Autobiography (1972); and additional reviews and articles about Paul Bowles.

 Edwards, Brian T. "Sheltering Screens: Paul Bowles and Foreign Relations."
 Edwards contends, "If there is to be a twenty-first century rediscovery of Bowles, the pedagogical and critical danger is that readers will continue to view him through the Cold War lenses that focused his earlier reception."
 American Literary History 17 (Summer 2005).

 Pounds, Wayne.
 "Paul Bowles and Edgar Allan Poe: The Disintegration of the Personality."
-Twentieth Century Literature Paul Bowles Issue, 32 (Autumn, Winter 1986) [first page of article only].
+Twentieth Century Literature Paul Bowles Issue, 32 (Autumn, Winter 1986) [free at jstor].